Achievement gaps in the United States: LGBTQ achievement gap

-Despite such evidence of negative experiences, some LGBT find positive benefits in coming out.
-Students who are out, while receiving increased harassment from homophobic peers, have lower instances of depression and a greater sense of belonging, a phenomenon well documented in other LGBT studies as well.
+Despite such evidence of negative experiences, some LGBTQ find positive benefits in coming out.
+Students who are out, while receiving increased harassment from homophobic peers, have lower instances of depression and a greater sense of belonging, a phenomenon well documented in other LGBTQ studies as well.

 Though popular belief attributes homosexuality to higher education levels, more current studies suggest otherwise, at least among women.
-An extensive nationwide survey conducted by the Centers for Disease Control and Prevention indicates that, among women, LGBT identity is inversely related to education level, meaning that for every progressive education level, the percentage of women identifying as LGBT steadily decreases.
+An extensive nationwide survey conducted by the Centers for Disease Control and Prevention indicates that, among women, LGBTQ identity is inversely related to education level, meaning that for every progressive education level, the percentage of women identifying as LGBTQ steadily decreases.
 For instance, while 6.7% of women with no high school diploma identify as lesbian, bisexual, or something else, only 2.9% of women with a bachelor's degree or higher identify that way.
-The same study showed no statistically significant correlation between LGBT identity and education for men.
-Studies on LGBT students in college show that LGBT students, while not enduring the same harassment and struggles as LGBT youth in high schools, still have different experiences than their heterosexual peers, sometimes for the better: gay men in college have significantly higher GPAs and are more involved in extra-curricular activities than their heterosexual peers.
+The same study showed no statistically significant correlation between LGBTQ identity and education for men.
+Studies on LGBTQ students in college show that LGBTQ students, while not enduring the same harassment and struggles as LGBTQ youth in high schools, still have different experiences than their heterosexual peers, sometimes for the better: gay men in college have significantly higher GPAs and are more involved in extra-curricular activities than their heterosexual peers.
 A study has in fact found a positive correlation between educational attainment and homosexuality and non-exclusive heterosexuality among men.
 In the study, gay men were significantly less likely to fail to graduate from high school compared to completely heterosexual men (3.94% vs. 9.91%) and were more likely to complete college (43.86% vs. 26.46%).
+Additionally, about 52% of gay men age 25 and older hold a bachelor's degree, which is higher than the national average.
+Joel Mittleman, a sociologist from the University of Notre Dame finds that gay men tend to value studying over activities like video games or sports that heterosexual men typically enjoy.
+Mittleman states that gay men consistently perform better than straight men regardless of race, but the same cannot be said for lesbian women—black gay women perform much worse than their white counterparts.
 Lesbian and bisexual women, however, report being much less satisfied with their education than heterosexual women in college.